Fudan-iGEM/2024-wiki/src/contribution.md

 ### Bronze

-- We successfully completed the following Competition Deliverables: [Wiki](/), [Project Promotion Video](/promotion-video/), Presentation Video, Judging Form, and in-person at the Paris for Judging Session.
+- We successfully completed the following Competition Deliverables: [Wiki](/fudan/), Presentation Video, Judging Form, and in-person at the Paris for Judging Session.
-- We carefully describe what work our team members did and what external staff did for our project on [attributions.igem.org](https://attributions.igem.org?team=Fudan&year=2023) and embeded on [Attributions](/attributions/) page.
+- We carefully describe what work our team members did and what external staff did for our project on [attributions.igem.org](https://attributions.igem.org?team=Fudan&year=2024) and embeded on [Attributions](/fudan/attributions) page.
-- We describe how and why we chose our iGEM project on our [Description](/description/) page.
+- We describe how and why we chose our iGEM project on our [Description](/fudan/description) page.
-- Here, We list our useful [contributions](/contribution/) for future iGEM teams.
+- Here, We list our useful [contributions](#) for future iGEM teams.

 ### Silver

-- We showcase our engineering achievements within a segment of our project by undergoing multiple iterations of the engineering design cycle, which can be found on our [Engineering](/engineering/) page.
+- We showcase our engineering achievements within a segment of our project by undergoing multiple iterations of the engineering design cycle, which can be found on our [Engineering](/fudan/engineering) page.
-- We elucidate how our efforts are deemed responsible and beneficial for the world on our [Human Practices](/human-practices/) page.
+- We elucidate how our efforts are deemed responsible and beneficial for the world on our [Human Practices](/fudan/human-practices) page.

 ### Gold

-According to the rules for 2023, we have decided to compete for three special awards: [New Composite Part](https://parts.igem.org/Part:BBa_K4765129), [Education](/education/), and [Software Tool](/software/).
+According to the rules for 2024, we have decided to compete for three special awards: A, B, and C.

 - We have made a useful [new composite part BBa_K4765129](https://parts.igem.org/Part:BBa_K4765129) for stem-loop test, which is well documented on the registry.
 It was built on [Open V3 backbone](https://parts.igem.org/Part:BBa_K4765026), which could be [reused, remade, and redistributed](https://stanford.freegenes.org/products/open-plasmids#description) as often as one would like.
 It could be induced to boost protein expression, but we use its [leaky](https://parts.igem.org/Part:BBa_K4765120) property in BL21(DE3) bacteria.
 [BBa_K4765129](https://parts.igem.org/Part:BBa_K4765129) provides a new possibility to systematically regulate protein expression level, beyond promoter regulation or RBS regulation ([our 2022 Team](https://2022.igem.wiki/fudan/parts#composite) has successfully produce &beta;-carotene by varing RBS strength according to metabolism).
-- We hosted numerous meticulously designed [education](/education/#empower-igem-community) events and established a highly constructive two-way dialogue with the public.
+- We hosted numerous meticulously designed [Education](/fudan/education/#empower-igem-community) events and established a highly constructive two-way dialogue with the public.
 We hope to improve the general cognitive level of synthetic biology, encouraging more people to shape, contribute to, and participate in synthetic biology.
-- We have developed [RAP, a new software tool](/software/) that possesses user-friendliness, excellent compatibility with existing synthetic biology standards, and seamless integration with external tools.
+- We have developed [RAP, a new software tool](/fudan/software) that possesses user-friendliness, excellent compatibility with existing synthetic biology standards, and seamless integration with external tools.
 The software has also undergone experimental validation and has shown its practicality in other projects.